 - A. An employee who held regular status in any class in the County service prior to separation may be given a reinstatement in accordance with the below listed provisions. - 1.
 The employee was separated from the County service in good standing. - 2.
 Reinstatement is within one (1) year from the date the employee was separated from County service; and, - 3.
-The appointment is made to a position assigned to a grade equal to or lower than the position from which the employee was separated. - 4.
-The Department Head approves the reinstatement. - B. If an employee receives a reinstatement, his or her date of hire will be adjusted to reflect the time he or she was separated from County employment. - C. Reinstatement does not apply to County retirees who are rehired.
-County retirees will receive a new hire date when they are rehired. - D. Pre-Employment Physicals are valid for 1 year and Drug screens are valid for 30 days unless otherwise approved by the Human Resources Director.
+The Department Head approves the reinstatement. - B. If an employee receives a reinstatement, his or her date of hire ("service date" as identified by the County's payroll system) will be adjusted to reflect the time he or she was separated from County employment. - C. Reinstatement does not apply to County retirees who are rehired.
+Except for the "original hire date" County retirees will receive all new employment dates when they are rehired. - D. Pre-Employment Physicals are valid for 1 year and Drug screens are valid for 30 days unless otherwise approved by the Human Resources Director.
 Background checks are required for any period of employment separation.